c-okelly/Software_eng_Dublin_bikes/README.md

 CONFIGURATION
 -----------------
-* 	To run the City Biking Station Interface in its current format, no configuration is required/
+* 	To run the City Biking Station Interface in its current format, no configuration is required

 * 	Select the request type via the uses of checkboxes and historical and hourly data for dropdown boxes for year, month, day, hour minute and  day of the week and hour respectively